Amazon Changed My Product Category – A Troubleshooting Guide

 Whatever the reason, it can be extremely frustrating when/if this happens, and may seriously impact your momentum on the marketplace.

-Typically, the most direct fall-out from a product category change is a difference in Amazon’s per unit fees.
+Typically, the most direct fall-out from a product category change is a difference in Amazon’s per-unit fees.
 Even if it’s just a few percentage points difference, this can quickly add up, especially for popular products.

-A Bobsled client selling in the Home & Kitchen space had to contend with an unauthorized product category change recently.
+An Acadia client selling in the Home & Kitchen space had to contend with an unauthorized product category change recently.

-“The higher Amazon fees were discovered by our project team on a regular daily check of the account,” said Bobsled Client Services Director Emily Peterson.
+“The higher Amazon fees were discovered by our project team on a regular daily check of the account,” said Acadia Client Services Director Emily Peterson.
 “Upon further investigation, the issue arose because Amazon changed the category of the product to ‘Digital Accessories’, which has a much higher referral fee structure.
 We tried to manually change the product category in the back-end of Seller Central and with a flat file upload, but neither solution was successful.”

 Unfortunately, finding a remedy was not a simple process.

-“The Bobsled team opened cases with Seller Central and then with Brand Registry.
+“The Acadia team opened cases with Seller Central and then with Brand Registry.
 Nothing happened and the case was stuck at ‘pending Amazon response’ for months,” Emily explained.
-“We would continue to send messages and ask for a status update but it was always a standard response along the lines of ‘the case has been transferred to the team who manages this enquiry’.
-Eventually we asked the client to email Jeff Bezos directly, and this is what appeared to spark the resolution process.
+“We would continue to send messages and ask for a status update, but it was always a standard response along the lines of ‘the case has been transferred to the team who manages this enquiry’.
+Eventually, we asked the client to email Jeff Bezos directly, and this is what appeared to spark the resolution process.
 A few weeks later, Amazon put the listing back into the correct category, and then that’s when our reimbursement process started.”

 “We pulled the report to find out the total numbers of units sold, crunched the numbers, and found that Amazon owed our client just over $16k USD,” Emily said.
-“As of today, Amazon have reimbursed our client $13k USD.
+“As of today, Amazon has reimbursed our client $13k USD.
 We’re continuing to fight for the remainder of the total as we speak.”

 Emily also explained the broader implications of running into such a pickle.